alexandrebarachant/decoding-brain-challenge-2016/README.md

 ## Solution

 There is two type of brain activity to be exploited in this dataset:
 - 1) [Event Related Potentials](https://en.wikipedia.org/wiki/Event-related_potential) (ERPs) : a waveform that is phase-locked with the stimulus onset.
-This activity is generally classified in the time domain.
+This activity is generally classified in the time domain and can be visualized by averaging all the epochs corresponding to a single class.

 - 2) Induced Response (or [Neural oscillations](https://en.wikipedia.org/wiki/Neural_oscillation)): an oscillatory activity appearing shortly after the stimulus. this activity is not phase-locked and is typically extracted in the frequency domain.
+It can be visualized by averaging time-frequency maps of the epochs.

 The final solution is a blend of 6 different models, 3 dedicated to detection of evoked potential, and 3 to induced activity.
 For all models, data ranging from 100ms to 400ms after the onset of the stimulation have been used.
 No preprocessing or artifact rejection has been applied.

 Most of these models are based on my work on Riemannian Geometry.
 The general idea is to use covariance matrices as feature for the classification.
-Tt allows to take into account the spatial structure (through correlation between channels) of the brain patterns.
+It allows to take into account the spatial structure (through correlation between channels) of the brain patterns.

 Since covariance matrices are positive and definite matrices, they have a specific structure that must be taken into account when we manipulate and compare them.
 This is done through the use of Riemannian Geometry.
 In this work, covariance matrices are mapped into their Riemannian tangent space and vectorized.
 This can be seen as a kernel operation that is optimal for dealing with SPD matrices.